-Like almost all their recent models belonging to the Sporting collection, the Ralph Lauren Sporting Classic Chronometer features all the familiar design elements that some people would call “easily recognizable”, while other would probably refer to as “tiresome”.
+Like almost all their recent models belonging to the Sporting collection, the Ralph Lauren Sporting Classic Chronometer features all the familiar design elements that some people would call “easily recognizable”, while others would probably refer to as “tiresome”.
 Well, at least the American fashion house has found a design language of its own and is ready to stick to it at all costs.

 As you can see on the photos, the watch comes in the same oversized stainless steel body as their previous models.